gingercheng/IntroductoryMaterial/README.md

 ## Running python on the PHYS 1600 Jupyter Hub

 Phys 1600/2600 has it's own dedicated Jupyter Hub server which can be accessed at https://phys1600.jupyter.brown.edu.
 All you need is a web browser and a Brown login and you can start programming in Python on the hub!
+You should be able to use the hub for all assignments lecture workbooks in PHYS1600/2600.
+I recommend that you also install Python on your local machine following the instructions below.

 ## Installing Python Locally